- Scroll down to the bold heading “Student Information.”

 - Your eForm request will be automatically emailed to your academic advisor for review.

-Student Tips
+Student FAQ

-- However, if your situation is complex, ISSS recommends meeting with an immigration advisor during Remote Open Advising and your academic advisor to make the process more efficient and prevent misunderstandings.
+However, if your situation is complex, ISSS recommends meeting with an immigration advisor during Remote Open Advising.

-Academic Advisor Instructions for Completing This eForm
+Academic Advisor Instructions for the eForm

 - Scroll down to the bold heading “Academic Advisor Review.”